 Streaming Incentives For Viewers

 There are several ways you can incentivize your viewers to subscribe to your channel.
-The most common incentives include custom emoji and badges to membership holders.
-Both platforms seamlessly incorporate these perks to your paid viewers once you have uploaded the images to your account.
+The most common incentives include custom Twitch emotes and badges to membership holders and ad-free viewing

-In addition to these perks, you can create your unique perks for those who have financially supported your channel.
+You can also create your unique perks for those who have financially supported your channel.
 While you should treat all of your viewers with respect and gratitude, people will understand if you give your subscribers preferential treatment.
 Here are a few ideas:

 - Twitch allows you to stream only to subscribers.
 Have set times where you produce sub-only content.
 Make it something unique to the rest of your work.
 Don’t overdo this as it could alienate the rest of your community.